 Figure 1a, 1b, 1c & 1d: Key structures of the lumbar spine

 1. Nerve Root Pain (Radicular Pain)

-Typical nerve pain is a shooting, electric shock like pain that runs down to the lower leg or foot.
+Typical nerve pain is a shooting, electric shock-like pain that runs down to your lower leg or foot.
 Usually the leg pain is much more severe than the local back or buttock pain.
 Squashing or compressing a nerve initially is not painful at all, until inflammation sets in.

 2. Somatic Referred Pain

 Somatic referred pain is characteristically a deep, vague, diffuse pain, but it can be sharper in a well-defined area, usually in the back or hip area.
 The pain is usually worse in your back, closer to its point of origin, and less severe in the leg.

 Somatic referred pain is the most common form of pain that traces back to your spinal structures.
 It can arise from any structure that contains a nerve supply, such as from inside the disc, the facet joint or the muscles.
 It does not come from pressure on a spinal nerve.